 Facing addiction is never an easy endeavor.
-For those who suffer from a co-occurring mental health condition, recovery becomes even more difficult.
+For those who suffer from a co-occurring mental health condition, the stages of addiction recovery become even more difficult.
 With an excess of stigma surrounding both addiction and mental health, it can be difficult for dual diagnosis individuals to receive the help that they desperately need to get well.
 However, there is hope for those suffering from addiction and mental health as there is a multitude of treatment options available and steps that can be taken towards sobriety.

 Comorbidity Between Addiction and Mental Health